divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 ### `/internal/test/add_task` {#collector-add-task}

 Register a task with the collector, with the given configuration.
-Returns the collector’s HPKE configuration for this task.
+Returns the collector's HPKE configuration for this task.

 The HPKE keypair generated for this task should use the mandatory-to-implement algorithms in section 6 of [DAP], for broad compatibility.